 Paul Lambert is from the mountains east of Albuquerque and graduated with a bachelor’s degree in Agricultural Biology in December of 2015.
 He began pursuing a master’s degree in the spring of 2016, conducting his research on the motility of a Rhodocccus bacterium that is known to cause pistachio bushy-top syndrome.
-Paul previously worked for the NMSU nematology department for a number of years, is an active member of the NMSU Horticulture forum, and hopes to spend his career developing microbial fuel cells as well as exploring different forms of green energy.
+After graduating in 2017, Paul became the Randall lab coordinator, where he now oversees many of the research projects being conducted in the lab.

 Kimberly Cervantes graduated from New Mexico State University in May of 2014 with her Bachelors of Science in Agriculture, majoring in Agricultural Biology and earning two minors in Biology and Biochemistry.
 After graduation she worked as a DNA Analyst at the Genetic Testing Laboratories with General Genetics Corporation.
 Kim finished her Master’s of Science in Agriculture with Dr. Randall and graduated December 2017.
 Her research was based on a bacterial phytopathogen called Xylella fastidiosa in Carya illinoinensis (pecan).
 Kimberly is now pursuing a PhD degree under Dr. Randall’s guidance investigating the pecan microbiome and the genes involved in pecan seed germination.